minoda-lab/universc/README.Rmd

 UniverSC will attempt to extract index sequences from FASTQ headers in read 1.
 If index sequences are not stored in the file headers and samples have already been demultiplexed, a dummy index file of the same number of reads as R1 and R2 will be required.
-As a workaroudn, you can generate this by copying the R1 and R2 files and replacing the sequences with the first barcode in the relevant whitelist.
+As a workaround, you can generate this by copying the R1 and R2 files and replacing the sequences with the first barcode in the relevant whitelist.
 For example: